Technology sell-off weighs on FTSE

-LONDON British shares fell on Monday as a technology sell-off spread across Europe, while contractor Mitie (MTO.L) jumped after forecasting a recovery in its fortunes.
+LONDON (Reuters) - British shares fell on Monday as a technology sell-off spread across Europe, while contractor Mitie (MTO.L) jumped after forecasting a recovery in its fortunes.

 Britain's FTSE 100 .FTSE closed down 0.2 percent, with investors dumping tech and other cyclical stocks, which feature heavily on the blue-chip index, and heading into defensive sectors.